 I quickly learnt on my trip to Asia that the camera only had a battery life of ~2 hours and so leaving it on overnight wasn’t going to give me that sunrise video I was after!
 The problem with the standard Go Pro case is that it doesn’t have any access for the power cable, so the camera can’t be charged while it’s in the case and on a tripod.
 I looked, while I was travelling, for a skeleton case that would give access to this port, but I wasn’t able to find one in any shop (even at airports).
 Instead I had to start the camera less than two hours before the event I wanted to record.

-Later, when I returned back to Europe, I was able to find this CamKix frame and this allowed me access to the charging port.
+Later, when I returned back to Europe, I was able to find a frame which allowed me access to the charging port.
 Now I use this case with my portable charger, which means that I don’t need to be next to a plug to take videos.
 I use a 16,000 mAh external charger which, when close to fully charged near the beginning, has always been more than enough for leaving the Go Pro running overnight.